 Can I use credit cards in Thailand?

 Yes, credit cards are widely accepted in Thailand, especially in tourist areas.
 However, it is still essential to have some cash on hand, as not all businesses accept credit cards.
-Here are some tips: (See Also: Is Egypt Safe To Visit For Women?
-Unveiled)
+Here are some tips: (See Also: Is It Safe To Visit Baghdad?
+A Traveler’s Guide)

 - Inform your bank of your travel plans